Skip to content

 situ is the productized core of a documented research programme:

-• The design log (notes/14notes/28) — one note per design round: the unified template idiom and the wire projection (14–16), the component kit (17–20), the composition redesign with its golden-bytes invariant (21–23), the backlog compass (24), and the declui line (25–27) with per-slice build and adversarial-review records.
+• The design log (notes/14notes/36) — one note per design round: the unified template idiom and the wire projection (14–16), the component kit (17–20), the composition redesign with its golden-bytes invariant (21–23), the backlog compass (24), the declui line (25–27) with per-slice build and adversarial-review records, the fail-closed audit (34), and the typed dialect (35) with the TR followup (36).

 • The upstream webui repository — the original demo programme: fifteen TodoMVC implementations over one backend (five controls, ten inventions), the four-way issue-tracker comparison, and the adversarial prior-art audit that grades this project's novelty claims.

-Two numbers from that record worth carrying in your head: the same issue tracker costs 130 hand-written client lines as a vanilla SPA, 36 as htmx+Alpine, ~30 inline expressions as Datastar, and 0 with situ (a 76-line island is generated); and every generated island across all thirty shipped apps measures 5–12 KB unminified.
+Two numbers from that record worth carrying in your head: the same issue tracker costs 130 hand-written client lines as a vanilla SPA, 36 as htmx+Alpine, ~30 inline expressions as Datastar, and 0 with situ (a 76-line island is generated); and every generated island across the shipped apps measures 5–12 KB unminified.

 Lineage, in one paragraph